-' Resource: Learning objectives Stop watches (enough for one between two) Toy cars, or tokens (enough for one between two) Worksheets A, B, C, D and H Sticky notes By the end of the lesson: Timings Activity 15 min Starter/Introduction Give your learners Worksheet A .
-It shows the speed-time graph for a 100m sprint.
-There are empty boxes for your learners to describe what is happening with the two runners at different points in the race.
-One example has been done to help them get started.
+Resource Learning objective Metre rules (enough for one between two) Stop watches (enough for one between two) Toy cars, or tokens (enough for one between two) Worksheets A, B, C, D and H Sticky notes By the end of the lesson: all learners should be able to recognise and interpret a distance-time graph most learners should be able to use the average speed equation and apply it to graphs some learners will be able to understand the link between distance-time graphs and speed-time graphs Timingo Activity Timings Activity Starter/Introduction Give your learners Worksheet A. It shows the speed-time graph for a 100m sprint There are empty boxes for your learners to describe what is happening with the tw runners at different points in the race.
+One example has been done to help them g started.
 They can work in pairs for this activity.
-15 min Main lesson Working in pairs, your learners should now look at Worksheet B .
+Main lesson 15 ^{min} Working in pairs, your learners should now look at Worksheet B .
 They need a metre rule, a stop watch and a token or toy car.
 One partner should choose a graph to act out using the equipment.
 They should not say which graph they are enacting - it is their partner's job to guess this by observing their demonstration.
 They can then swap roles so the observer becomes the enactor.
-10 min 10 min Your learners should use Worksheet C to compare the features of distance-time graphs with the equivalent speed-time graphs.
+10 min Your learners should use Worksheet C to compare the features of distance-time graphs with the equivalent speed-time graphs.
 You can provide differentiated tasks by directing your learners to complete Part A or B of the worksheet.
-Your learners should use Worksheet D to consolidate their understanding of Average speed = $\frac{\text{total distance}}{\text{total time}}$ 10 , min PlenaryGive your learners the method for the experiment (Worksheet H).
-Hand out the sticky notes and ask them to label any strengths and weaknesses of the method.They can share their findings in a class discussion.
+10 , min Your learners should use Worksheet D to consolidate their understanding of Average speed = $\frac{\text{total distance}}{\text{total time}}$ Plenary 10 min Give your learners the method for the experiment (Worksheet H).
+Hand out the sticky notes and ask them to label any strengths and weaknesses of the method.
+They can share their findings in a class discussion.